m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 Remember when we talked about Flash, we discussed that the implementation mimicked asynchronous I/O by delegating all I/O calls to special helper threads.
 Here we are talking about true, OS-supported asynchronous I/O.

 ## Block Device Stack
 Block devices, like disks, are typically used for storage, and the typical storage-related abstraction used by applications is the file.
 A file is a *logical* storage unit which maps to some underlying *physical* storage location.
-At the level of the user process we don’t think about interacting with blocks of storage.
+At the level of the user process we don't think about interacting with blocks of storage.
 We think about interacting with files.

 Below the file-based interface used by applications is the file system.
 The file system will receive read/write operations from a user process for a given file, and will have the information to find the file, determine if the user process can access it and which portion to access.
 The operating system can then actually perform the access.